About our School

-The Director of Planned Giving works with a portfolio of high-capacity planned giving donors and prospects; possesses a deep, current, and accurate knowledge all aspects of planned giving including but not limited to, life income gifts of all descriptions, IRA and pension fund charitable gifts, and all other forms of planned gifts; broadly and strategically markets the planned giving program; increases membership and stewards the legacy society; and fields any/all questions from colleagues and donors related to gift planning.
+The Director of Planned Giving works with a portfolio of planned giving donors and prospects; possesses a deep, current, and accurate knowledge of all aspects of planned giving including, but not limited to, life income gifts of all descriptions, IRA and pension fund charitable gifts, and all other forms of planned gifts; broadly and strategically markets the planned giving program; increases membership and stewards the legacy society; and fields any/all questions from colleagues and donors related to gift planning.

-The Director of Planned Giving will enjoy a renewed culture of philanthropy at Milton resulting from a successful $175 million capital campaign and significant marketing investments.
-The Director will play a key role in building the next chapter of philanthropy at Milton.
+The Director of Planned Giving will enjoy a culture of philanthropy at Milton resulting from a successful $175 million campaign and significant marketing investments.
+The Director will play a key role in building current and future philanthropy at Milton.

 Essential Functions and Responsibilities:

-- Manage the identification, cultivation, solicitation, and stewardship of a portfolio of approximately 150 planned giving/leadership gift prospects; prioritize 1:1 contact (in person, when possible) with prospects; meet robust visit and solicitation metrics; maintain complete and timely records of contacts with prospects and volunteers; will require some travel.
+- Manage the identification, cultivation, solicitation, and stewardship of a portfolio of approximately 150 planned giving gift prospects; prioritize 1:1 contact (in person, when possible) with prospects; meet robust visit and solicitation metrics; maintain complete and timely records of contacts with prospects and volunteers; travel required.

-- Promote, enhance, and significantly increase membership (up to 15% or more annually) within the School’s legacy society; steward members, in partnership with Donor Relations.
+- Promote, enhance, and significantly increase membership within the School’s legacy society; steward members, in partnership with Donor Relations.

-- Provide leadership and facilitate relationships between planned gift prospects and the Head of School, faculty, and key volunteer leaders.
+- Provide leadership and facilitate relationships between planned giving prospects and the Head of School, faculty, and key volunteer leaders.